Menopause Management Specialist

-Yes, Phase 1 of perimenopause usually starts in the early to mid forties age group and a woman will notice that her periods are not as regular.
+Yes, Perimenopause usually begins in the early to mid-forties age group.
+You might notice that you are not as regular.
 It is common for the period to be heavier and closer together sometimes as close as 21 days.
 The bleeding pattern also changes.
 It is not uncommon to have very heavy bleeding for 2-3 days, a day or two of nothing, then another heavy day.

-Yes although the absolute average age is 50-51 years old, it is normal anywhere between 40 and 60.
-This is determined by genetics and other personal details.so some women may go at 45 another may go at 55.
-There is no test at this time that can determine when the last period will be.
+The average age of menopause is 50-51 years old, although it is normal to occur anywhere between 40 and 60.
+This is determined by genetics and other personal details.

 Are there symptoms?

 Not all women have menopause symptoms.
 However, the most common are the following:

 - Weight gain

 - Low libido

 - Painful sex